Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :returns: A list of peers.
    :rtype: |PeerListResponse|_

-.. function:: PeerStats(includeBootstrappers) -> PeerStatsResponse
+.. function:: PeerStats(includeBootstrappers: Bool) -> PeerStatsResponse

    Get information on the peers that the node is connected to.